FradiFrad/test-graphql-apollo-prisma-docker/readme.md

 - For now, the `watch` command doesn't watch for any changes in .graphql files.
 Should find a way to include them.

-- Redunduncy on the types definition: they are both in schema.graphql and schema.prisma.
+- Redundancy on the types definition: they are both in schema.graphql and schema.prisma.
 Should find a way to avoid the duplicate.

 - Since GraphQL does not support a Date type, we had to build our own.
 It could be optimized according the Frontend needs

-- The date format returned by the database is a timestamp.
+- The date format returned by the database is a timestamp (ex: 1640995200000).
 Could be updated according the Frontend need

 - For more security, Replace the actual ID system with some UUID